bruceravel/demeter/documentation/Athena/import/projsel.rst

 <../ui/mark.html#using-regular-expressions-to-mark-groups>`__.

 Once you have selected the groups you want to import, click the :button:`Import selected data,light` button.

-If no groups are selected then *all* the groups will be imported.
+.. note:: If no groups are selected then *all* the groups will be
+	  imported.
+The :button:`Select all,light` button is not, strictly speaking, necessary.